pejulian/openvpn-access-server-infra/README.md

  1. Did you wait at least 5 minutes after stack creation completed before trying to hit the URL(s)?
     1. You should at least wait 5 minutes for things to get properly installed because the `userData` script for the Pi Hole instance is doing additional work on the Ubuntu OS _after_ the instance is created
  2. Remember that the PiHole web interface is accessed using HTTP
+ 3. If you login to your Pi Hole admin dashboard and see that the FTL service failed to start, it could be that your EC2 instance type uses a differently named network interface (the hardcoded one is `ens5`).
+Run `ifconfig` to view the network interfaces configured for your instance and modify the `PIHOLE_INTERFACE` value in `/etc/pihole/setupVars.conf` with the correct network interface name and finally, restart the pihole service ussing `pihole restartdns`.
+    1. You can verify that the Pi Hole DNS service started up correctly by looking for this entry in the Pi Hole setup log (`/var/log/cloud-init-output.log`)
+       ```bash
+         [✓] DNS service is listening
+            [✓] UDP (IPv4)
+            [✓] TCP (IPv4)
+            [✓] UDP (IPv6)
+            [✓] TCP (IPv6)
+       ```
- 3. If you are accessing the Pi Hole web interface from the FQDN and get a timeout, remember that you are accessing a route53 domain mapping to the EC2 public IP that was recently created with the stack.
+ 4. If you are accessing the Pi Hole web interface from the FQDN and get a timeout, remember that you are accessing a route53 domain mapping to the EC2 public IP that was recently created with the stack.
 It can take up to 2 hours before DNS records are propagated
     1. Try to access the Pi Hole web interface directly from the Public IP address instead (you can get the public IP by viewing the EC2 instance details in AWS console)
     2. If the above does not work, SSH into the instance to check if there are any error messages or requests for a restart
        1. Suggested verification steps: